hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 ##### Add Common Configuration

-!> A number of configuration values need to match between instances for the Active/Active architecture to function, the values of these tokens must be set to the same value in the `ptfe-settings.json` on all instances:
+!> A number of Terraform Enterprise application configuration values must be added and are **required to be identical between node instances** for the Active/Active architecture to function:

 <table>
   <tr>